snow0112/imageprocess/README.md

 It is the assignemnt of 2020 spring csci567 multimedia system design in USC.

+The first part is about image scaling, rotation, alising.

 To run the code from command line, first compile with:

 >> javac ImageDisplay.java